 Fleas are parasites that feed on the blood of any warm-blooded body, and range in size from 1/12 to 1/6 of an inch long.
 They are reddish-brown with six legs and are found throughout the United States.
 The most common type of flea is the cat flea, which usually feeds on cats, dogs, and even humans.
 They live for approximately 100 days, during which each female can produce over 400 offspring.

 Statistics show that sales of flea medication for pets drop by nearly 20% in the wintertime, as many people don’t realize the threat of fleas is still alive and well during the colder months.
 Fleas are a common transmitter of some diseases, and flea bites cause painful, itchy bumps in humans and pets.
 Therefore, it’s important to take precautions against fleas year-round.

-- Clean and vacuum your home frequently to remove any pet hairs.
+- Clean and vacuum your home frequently to remove any pet hair.

 - Keep your lawn groomed to deter rodent habitation, as rodents are a common mode of transportation for fleas.

-- Groom your dogs and/or cats regularly, visit a veterinarian annually, and apply flea treatment according to direction, even during the winter.
+- Groom your dogs and/or cats regularly, visit a veterinarian annually, and apply flea treatment according to directions, even during the winter.

 Avoid itching.
 Our team at Graduate Pest Solutions specializes in prevention.
 Call us at 413-566-8222 or contact us with any questions or if you are experiencing a pest problem.
 We have the knowledge and service necessary to help keep your home and workplace pest-free!